SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Quantum Physics Applications

 Together, these layers may be combined to create complex parameterized circuits, such as a hardware-efficient 1D VQE ansatz (\rtt{api/class/seemps.register.VQECircuit}{VQECircuit}), or a generic QAOA variational circuit for Ising models (\rtt{api/class/seemps.register.IsingQAOACircuit}{IsingQAOACircuit}).
 As an illustrative example, Figure~\ref{fig:qaoa} offers the pseudocode to construct a QAOA parameterized circuit from a random Ising model without magnetic field.

-With these tools, it is possible to implement rather sophisticated investigations, such as the analysis of variational states created by QAOA circuits~\cite{diez-valle2023, diez-valle2025}, a variational quantum eigensolver~\cite{bharti2022, tilly2022}, or a quantum machine learning model.
-Still to be written, however, is a compatibility layer that allows encoding more generic circuits, such as those coming from Qiskit or Pennylane, into the SeeMPS library formalism.
+With these tools, it is possible to implement rather sophisticated investigations. \jj{In particular, the study of variational states produced by QAOA circuits reported in Refs.~\cite{diez-valle2023, diez-valle2025} made use of SeeMPS; the same machinery also supports variational quantum eigensolvers (see Refs.~\cite{bharti2022, tilly2022} for the general method) and quantum machine-learning models.} Still to be written, however, is a compatibility layer that allows encoding more generic circuits, such as those coming from Qiskit or Pennylane, into the SeeMPS library formalism.

-\section{Library architecture and usage}
+\section{Library Architecture and Usage}

 The SeeMPS library follows a layered architecture, described in Figure~\ref{fig:architecture}.
-The core of the library is formed by a traditional BLAS/LAPACK component---typically OpenBLAS (in PyPI) or Intel's MKL (in Conda or Conda-Forge)---that is provided by Numpy and Scipy, and consumed also by a few high-efficiency components developed in Cython 3.0 or later~\cite{cython2025}.
+The core of the library is formed by a traditional BLAS/LAPACK component---typically OpenBLAS (in PyPI) or Intel's MKL (in Conda or Conda-Forge)---that is provided by NumPy and SciPy, and consumed also by a few high-efficiency components developed in Cython 3.0 or later~\cite{cython2025}.
 On top of these low-level components, we construct the basic data structures for the MPS and MPO objects, followed by the BLAS that operates on them (Sect.~\ref{sec:BLAS}).
 It then follows the intermediate-level algorithms (Sect.~\ref{sec:LAPACK}) and then the applications to operate with applied mathematics and quantum physics problems.

-As shown in Table~\ref{tab:lines-of-code}, SeeMPS takes around 15000 lines of code, separated in 9000 for the library itself and 6000 for unit testing.
-Of the library, 10\% is made of Cython code that provides optimized functions to (i) decompose a tensor into two tensors using different truncation strategies, (ii) implement key multidimensional tensor contractions used in various algorithms, (iii) compute an MPS's canonical form, and (iv) implement a scalar product among MPS.
+As shown in Table~\ref{tab:lines-of-code}, SeeMPS takes around 18000 lines of code, separated in about 10600 for the library itself and 7500 for unit testing.
+Of the library, 8\% is made of Cython code that provides optimized functions to (i) decompose a tensor into two tensors using different truncation strategies, (ii) implement key multidimensional tensor contractions used in various algorithms, (iii) compute an MPS's canonical form, and (iv) implement a scalar product among MPS.